Since 1987 through FY2015, the Lottery has raised over $2.46 billion for all South Dakotans.

 Lowering Property Taxes

-The Lottery has provided more than $1.8 billion to the Property Tax Reduction Fund, which reduces local property taxes on owner-occupied and agricultural
+The Lottery has provided nearly $1.9 billion to the Property Tax Reduction Fund, which reduces local property taxes on owner-occupied and agricultural

 land by 30%.

 Developing Natural Resources